github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-python-project-in-codespaces.md

 # RUN su vscode -c "source /usr/local/share/nvm/nvm.sh && npm install -g <your-package-here>" 2>&1
 ```

-You can use the Dockerfile to add additional container layers to specify OS packages, node versions, or global packages we want included in our Dockerfile.
+You can use the Dockerfile to add additional container layers to specify OS packages, node versions, or global packages we want included in our container.

 ### Step 3: Modify your devcontainer.json file